Jjzme2/vue-resume-spa/gitchange.md

 - The vocabulary.js file will be used to fetch the definition of a word.
 - The lessons folder will be used to store all the markdown files for the lessons.
 - The _LessonPlan.md file will be used to get me started with creating the lessons.

+## GitChange 4

+Brief Description: Minor changes before moving to new branch added a little more content to the TopThree.md file.

+Date: 04/12/2024

+Changes:

+- Added more CSS content to the TopThree.md file.